hujhax/austin-improv-wiki/The 44-Hour Improv Marathon.md

 	* This was co-directed by [[Performers/Peter Rogers]] and [[Performers/Jessica Arjet]].
 	* The core cast was joined by [[Performers/Scott Hearne]], [[Performers/Ruby Willmann]], [[Performers/Troy Miller]], [[Performers/Cat Drago]], [[Performers/Chuy Zarate]], and [[Performers/Kaci Beeler]].
 * Sunday 12am (hour 32): *[[Shows/The Black Vault]]*: improvised [[Wikipedia - H. P. Lovecraft|H. P. Lovecraft]].
-	* The first story featured [[Justin Davis]] as a mountain explorer who brought back an evil elixir to his upper-class family.
+	* The first story featured [[Performers/Justin Davis]] as a mountain explorer who brought back an evil elixir to his upper-class family.
 	* The second story featured [[Performers/Peter Rogers]] as a doctor who performed a series of sleep-deprivation experiments with disastrous results.
 * Sunday 1am (hour 33): [[Puppet Improv Project]]: improv with puppets!
 	* The show format was "couples therapy", in which Sara Farr helped a number of puppet couples deal with their relationship problems.